Welcome to our classroom - we are very pleased to have you here with us as we embark upon our learning journey..

 Today, we headed to St.John's Church for our harvest festival.
 Year 6 shared their recent learning which was all based around global poverty and hunger.
 The children each created an informative piece, sharing all of the information that they had collected during our two days of learning.
 The children were particularly interested in waste and decided to look at their own food waste at home.
 We have had some wonderful conversations around the subject and, today, it was amazing to hear them confidently sharing their thoughts and feelings on the matter.
 Father Rob was so impressed with their learning that he has decided to use it as a display in church.

 In addition to our PSHE learning, the children shared their super signing, which they are looking forward to sharing with you at our sharing assembly on Wednesday.
 We hope to see many of you online then.
 In the meantime, we hope that you enjoy seeing our photographs.
-As you can see, Thomas got to ring the church bells to let everyone know that something very special was taking place.
+As you can see, one of us got to ring the church bells to let everyone know that something very special was taking place.
 He did a fabulous job and impressed us all with his timing.
 We hope that some of you may have heard the bells.
 That was us and it was the perfect ending to a lovely afternoon.

 Week 3 - Week commencing 21st September 2020